AbhijeetRoy2107/Color_detection_with_Python/README.md

 # Color_detection_with_Python
-A simple python project which can detect the colours in an image.<br><br>
+A simple python project which can detect the colours in an image.<br>

 ## Dependencies
 1. Python